 The IETF Trust was formed on December 15, 2005, for, among other things, the purpose of acquiring, holding, maintaining and licensing certain existing and future intellectual property used in connection with the Internet standards process and its administration, for the advancement of science and technology associated with the Internet and related technology.
-Accordingly, pursuant to RFC 5378, Contributors to the IETF Standards Process grant the IETF Trust certain licenses with respect to their IETF Contributions.
+Accordingly, pursuant to RFC 5378, Contributors grant the IETF Trust certain licenses with respect to their IETF Contributions.
 In RFC 5377, the IETF Community has provided the IETF Trust with guidance regarding licenses that the IETF Trust should grant to others with respect to such IETF Contributions and IETF Documents.
 These Legal Provisions describe the rights and licenses that the IETF Trust grants to others with respect to such IETF Contributions and IETF Documents; as well as certain restrictions, limitations and notices relating to IETF Documents.
+These Legal Provisions also apply to other document streams that have requested that the IETF Trust act as licensing administrator, as described in Section 8 below.
 Capitalized terms used in these Legal Provisions that are not otherwise defined have the meanings set forth in RFC 5378.

 b.
 The licenses granted by the IETF Trust pursuant to these Legal Provisions apply only with respect to (i) IETF Contributions (including Internet-Drafts) that are submitted to the IETF following the Effective Date, and (ii) IETF RFCs and other IETF Documents that are published after the Effective Date.

 c.
-IETF Contributions made, and IETF Documents published, prior to the Effective Date (“Pre-Existing IETF Documents”) remain subject to the licensing provisions of the IETF copyright policy document in effect at the time of their publication, including RFCs 1310, 1602, 2026, 3978 and 4748 and previous versions of these Legal Provisions.
+IETF Contributions made, and IETF Documents published, prior to the Effective Date (“Pre-Existing IETF Documents”) remain subject to the licensing provisions of the IETF copyright policy document in effect at the time of their contribution or publication, as applicable, including RFCs 1310, 1602, 2026, 3978 and 4748 and previous versions of these Legal Provisions.

 d.
 In most cases, rights to Pre-Existing IETF Documents that are not expressly granted under these RFCs can only be obtained by requesting such rights directly from the document authors.
 The IETF Trust and the Internet Society do not become involved in making such requests to document authors.